-Distribution boost sessions at Finnish Film Affair The industry event Finnish Film Affair, taking place 23-25 September in Helsinki as well as online, will this year strengthen its Nordic ties by highlighting emerging filmmaking and industry talent from the Nordic countries.
+Distribution boost sessions at Finnish Film Affair The industry event Finnish Film Affair took place 23-25 September in Helsinki as well as online.
+This year FFA strengthened its Nordic ties by highlighting emerging filmmaking and industry talent from the Nordic countries.

-This year’s main conference theme will be ‘The Future of Film Distribution in the Nordics’, and is organised in association with Nordisk Film & TV Fond.
-The first industry session on Wednesday September 23 will include three sessions, moderated by Andrea Reuter:
+This year’s main conference theme was ‘The Future of Film Distribution in the Nordics’.
+It was organised in association with Nordisk Film & TV Fond.
+The first industry session on Wednesday September 23 included three sessions, moderated by Andrea Reuter:

 ‘Nordic Distribution Boost Case Studies’ with practical tips on marketing from development to theatrical release of films that took part in Nordisk Film & TV Fond’s former ‘Nordic Distribution Boost’ scheme.

 ‘Streamers 01’, with an depth-overview from the UK’s Ampere Analysis of trends in streaming services around the world.